 The installer has a responsibility under the Health and Safety at Work Act 1974 to provide for the safety of persons carrying out the installation.
 Attention is drawn to the fact that fire cement is caustic and hands must be washed thoroughly after use.
 The appliance is heavy and care must be taken during handling.
 Although the appliance does not contain asbestos products, it is possible that asbestos may be disturbed in existing installations and every precaution must be taken.

 These instructions give a guide for the installation of the appliance but in no way absolves the installer from responsibilities to confirm to British Standards, in particular BS8303 and BS6461, relating to the installation of solid fuel appliances.
 All local regulations, including those referring to National and European standards need to be complied with when installing the appliance.

-- Parts of the appliance, especially the external surfaces, will be hot to touch when in operation and due care will need to be taken. - Your stove should not be used as an incinerator and only recommended fuels shall be used.
+Warning: Parts of the appliance, especially the external surfaces, will be hot to touch when in operation and due care will need to be taken.

-CHIMNEY & FLUE
+CHIMNEY& FLUE

-The successful operation of these appliances relies on the adequate performance of the chimney to which it is connected.
-The chimney must:
+The successful operation of this appliance relies on the adequate performance of the Chimney to which it is connected.